arman-man/Data-Management-System/README.md

-# Database-Management-System
+# Data-Management-System

-Developed a database management system for effectively tracking job applications.
+Developed a data management system for effectively tracking job applications.

 Designed a MySQL data model and created SQL queries for back-end database operations.